Serbs of Vukovar: Media

-In addition to national and regional media of Croatia other media houses are popular among the Serbs of Vukovar.
 Local Radio Dunav station broadcasting in Serbian is located in Vukovar, while Radio Borovo is major Serbian-language media in the region.
 As the town is located on the state border radio and television stations from Serbia are easily accessible in Vukovar with Radio Television of Serbia and Radio Television of Vojvodina broadcasting program for Serbs in eastern Croatia produced by Joint Council of Municipalities.
-Serbian-language printed media include Novosti (published by Serb National Council), Bijela Pčela and Prosvjeta (published by Prosvjeta), Izvor (published by Joint Council of Municipalities) and Identitet (published by Serb Democratic Forum) as well as newspapers from Serbia.
-Serbian-language media from Bosnia and Herzegovina are accessible and popular as well, especially RTV BN and Radio Television of Republika Srpska which have occasional programs about or targeted at local audience.
+Serbian-language printed media include Novosti (published by the Serb National Council), Bijela Pčela and Prosvjeta (published by SKD Prosvjeta), and Izvor (published by the Joint Council of Municipalities).